Forecast: No End in Sight to AGW Excuses

 The excuses reach full stride when one sees that the increase in Southern Hemisphere ice at 4% per decade is outpacing the decrease in the Northern Hemisphere at 2.5% per decade.

 Common sense tells you that this is cyclical; that such an imbalance will self-correct when the Atlantic warm cycle shifts.
 Global ice is greater than it was.
 Again, look at the actual ice data: Though below for a while, it’s now above!

 Much like I explained in a previous article that exposed the AGW double standard, the climate change propagandists will claim they are correct either way: The decrease in ice in one place is because of warming, the increase in another also because of warming.
-But how is it that someone like me – one who doesn’t believe in any of these things – can forecast long term in a way where people that can get a forecast for free, will actually pay me?
+But how is it that someone like me – one who doesn’t believe in any of these things – can forecast long-term in a way where people who can get a forecast for free will actually pay me?
 After all, without the knowledge of what CO2 is doing, how can I have any credibility?

 Again, let’s look across the pond where there’s more down is up, up is down excuse making.
 This time people in the UK are being asked to believe that warming is causing them to be colder – even though less than 10 years ago their same forecasters were claiming snow and cold would be a thing of the past!